Advocacy Day Resources

 Volunteer Committee Member Application – Open to any volunteer who would like to help with 2021 Advocacy Day event tasks that can include recruitment, outreach, State

 Captain program support, letter campaign, attendee engagement and more.
 No prior advocacy or committee experience needed.
-Application closes December 3rd at midnight.
+Applications closed.

 Mentor Application – Mentors are experienced volunteers who have previously served on the committee and are available to provide support and guidance to a new Committee member that they will be paired with.
-Application closes December 3rd at midnight.
+Applications closed.

 State Captain Application – Experienced advocates who have previously attended either a RESOLVE/ASRM Federal or State Advocacy Day.
 State Captains help to organize, support, and train their state delegation for their meetings with their Members of Congress.
 Application is rolling.
 Will close when spots are filled.
 Apply early to secure your spot!